The Fukaya category of the pillowcase, traceless character varieties, and Khovanov Cohomology: Introduction

 It is again interesting to compare our work with symplectic Khovanov homology.
 A key ingredient in the proof that symplectic Khovanov homology agrees with Khovanov homology was a formality result for a particular $A_\infty$ subcategory of ${\rm Fuk}\ \mathcal{Y}_{m,t}$ which is quasi-equivalent to the symplectic analogue of $H^n$ \cite{AS1}.

 Our theorem suggests that, unlike the symplectic arc algebra, the category $\cL$ is probably not formal, since it is minimal, yet possesses non-trivial higher operations.
-Despite the non-trivial $\mu^3$ maps, the differentials in the spectral sequence associated to the filtration of $\Hom_{\Tw {\rm Fuk}(P^*)}(W_0,(L_T,\delta_T)))$ vanish; it would be interesting to have a better conceptual explanation of this fact.
+Despite the non-trivial $\mu^3$ maps, the differentials in the spectral sequence associated to the filtration of $\Hom_{\Tw {\rm Fuk}(P^*)}(W_0,(L_T,\delta_T))$ vanish; it would be interesting to have a better conceptual explanation of this fact, or, alternatively, explicit examples of twisted complexes $(D,d)$ associated to tangles so that the spectral sequence associated to the filtration of $\Hom_{\Tw {\rm Fuk}(P^*)}((D,d),(L_T,\delta_T))$ has non-trivial higher differentials.